Post Settlement Final Hearing – What to Expect

 - The final settlement paperwork will be submitted to the judge.
 Questions will be asked regarding the final marriage settlement to be sure both parties have properly signed the agreement without duress or undue pressure.
 Identity of the signatures will be asked for as well.

 When all the above has been asked about and answered to the satisfaction of the judge, the final judgment will be pronounced and the marriage dissolved.
 While all this may sound confusing, it will go smoothly when what to be expected is made clear.
 It really helps to have an experienced, Family Law attorney.
-If you live in Palm Beach, Martin, St.Lucie, Miami-Dade, Broward, Orange, or Hillsborough county in Florida or in Washington DC Attorney Grant Gisondo can guide you successfully through a dissolution of marriage, child support, or post judgment modification case and when a post settlement hearing becomes necessary, he will know what to do and how to help.
+If you live in Palm Beach, Martin, St.Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties in Florida, in Washington DC, or New York Attorney Grant Gisondo can guide you successfully through a dissolution of marriage, child support, or post judgment modification case and when a post settlement hearing becomes necessary, he will know what to do and how to help.
 Attorney Gisondo offers a free, initial, in-office consultation where he will meet with you personally to answer your questions and share his insights.
 Call (561) 530-4568 for an appointment.